PostgreSQL IN, Not IN with Examples

 We have created a list with 4 numeric values.
 We are checking whether we can match any of these values with the values contained in the price column of the Price table.
 Two values were matched, and their details were returned.

-Using NOT operator
+Using the NOT Operator

 The IN operator can be used together with the NOT operator.
 It returns the values that are not found in the specified column.
 We will use the Price table to demonstrate this.